-One of my main responsibilities was developing the UI Style Guide.
-Colors, fonts, framing, buttons, icons, layout, and other aesthetic rules were established and broadcast to the team.
-Implementation of the UI art was done consistently with easy-to-update methods using the guide.
-With internal teams and external partners located around the globe, quickly emailing the style guide proved to be an invaluable way to ensure visual cohesion across a massive project.
+One of my core responsibilities was developing the UI Style Guide.
+Color palette, typography, button looks, icon styles, layout, and other aesthetic rules were established and broadcast to the team through the style guide.
+With team members located around the globe, the style guide proved to be a useful reference to ensure visual cohesion across a massive project.

 In order to develop the front-end, wireframes and art comps were created for over 100+ screens.
 UI graphics were made to support the design of the menus, meta-game and HUD.
 My proudest accomplishment was leading the design of the gunsmith.
 I took a minimalist approach that focused purely on modifying the weapon attachments.